zero-cryptanalysis/Experiment-on-TC/README.md

 Then the program result will be printed on the screen.
 Shown is the frequency of appearance of 16 values of balanced nibble after 10 rounds of toy-cipher encryption.

 ## Second Part
-Since the data complexity of verifying zero correlation is as high as 2^32, we divide an experiment into 16 parts in parallel, so we need to use script files named **multi_thread.sh**
+Since the data complexity of verifying zero correlation is as high as 2^32.
 To run our source code, one can first compile our source code using the following command:
 `g++ --std c++11 test_ZC.cpp -o test_ZC`
 In order to experiment in parallel one can run:
-`chmod 755 ./multi_thread.sh`
-And then run the experiment
-`./multi_thread.sh`
+`./test_ZC > /test/test.txt`
 Experiment results will exist in subfolders named **test**